 Hiring doesn’t have to be an uncertain process!

-You may recall from our last newsletter that we promised over the next 6 months to help you answer the following 6 questions:
+You may recall that I promised over the next 6 months to help you answer the following 6 questions:

 Question 1 – Who am I REALLY looking for?